voxels/voxels.github.io/_posts/2018-06-20-iterating-the-design-of-a-volumetric-display.markdown

 {% include youtubePlayer.html id="EMkDjR-ZdeM" %}

 The LEDs need a fast refresh rate to create the smallest arcs possible.
 Changing the speed of the rotation along with the duration of the runloop for the LED driver affects the lengths of the arcs of the strip.
-We did not achieve pinpointed light in this iteration, but we were able to achieve some consistency.
+We did not achieve pinpointed light in this iteration, but we were able to achieve some interesting patterns.

 {% include youtubePlayer.html id="2fc0eFDiKQo" %}